DaveMBush/davembush.github.io/source/_posts/optimizing-angular-for-speed.md

 Currently, using `ngClass` adds and removes each class in it individually.
 You'd think it would be optimized to add them more efficiently but currently (2023-11-11) they do not.

 I'm hoping this gets fixed by the next major version of Angular.

+### Dynamic Styles

+You want to avoid adding styles to your elements.
+Period.
+This is a performance issue because it deoptimizes the browsers ability to optimize style recalculations.
+Instead, consider dynamically creating a class and adding the class to the element.
+If you code it correctly, everything else should be able to use that same class for the same dynamic styling.

+### Avoid The Universal Selector

+Adding the universal selector (*) to your CSS, especially to the end of a selector, increases the time to recompute the styles.
+Just avoid this.

+### Avoid unqualified pseudo-classes and psuedo-elements

+Doing so is practically the same as saying `*::psuedo` which has the same performance issues as using the raw universal selector.

+### CSS Classes always win

+Related to the styling issue above, all your styling should be done using CSS classes.
+This is because using classes are practically free compared to other styling methods.

+Related to this, Angular's method of implementing emulated view encapsulation is to scope the host element to a random element.
+Attributes are known to be slower than classes with regard to style recalculations.

+There is a patch for this issue that you can apply to your project.
+It is available [here](https://github.com/laurentgoudet/angular-ie11-bug/commit/13896b53fc61c424ff5c6f98c58cc9ccc0f7d502).
+While originally written to address an issue with IE11 in 2019, the problem still exist, to a lesser extent, in modern browsers.
+That is modern browsers process attributes significantly faster than IE11 did but they are still enough slower that using classes instead of attributes will improve your performance.

+If you want to apply this patch to your project, you can use either `pnpm`'s `patch` command or `yarn`'s `patch-package` command to apply the patch once you've made the changes to the code.

 ### SVG references vs SVG inlining